zivzulander/zivzulander.github.io/content/projects/seafile.md

 ## Setting up your own domain {#setting-up-your-own-domain}

 For security we're only going to access seafile though https.
 You'll need your own domain.
 I use [Namesilo](https://www.namesilo.com/) but there are many options.
-A domain such as YOURDOMAIN.XYZ is about $1/year.
-You can even use the same address's subdomains for other applications such as bitwarden.YOURDOMAIN.XYZ.
+A domain such as
+<https://yourdomain.xyz> is about $1/year.
+You can even use the same address's subdomains
+for other applications such as bitwarden.yourdomain.xyz.

 Once you have this you need to point dns records to your public ip.
 How this is done is a little different for each site but there should be an option to manage dns where you can add an `a record` pointing to your [public ipv4 address](https://whatismyipaddress.com/) and a `aaaa record` pointing to your ipv6 address.
 Something like this:

 | type | domain | data                     | ttl    |
 |------|--------|--------------------------|--------|
 | a    |        | 12.34.56.78              | 1 hour |
 | aaaa |        | 1234:5a78:b90:c123::d4e5 | 1 hour |

 If you leave the _domain_ (sometimes called _hostname_) blank then this will point to _YOURDOMAIN.XYZ_.
 If you add a domain like _seafile_ then your seafile will be on _seafile.YOURDOMAIN.XYZ_.
 Whichever you choose is up to you.

 | type | domain  | data                     | ttl    |
 |------|---------|--------------------------|--------|
 | a    | seafile | 12.34.56.78              | 1 hour |
 | aaaa | seafile | 1234:5a78:b90:c123::d4e5 | 1 hour |

 It can take a few minutes to an hour for your dns server to refresh which is why we're doing this step first.
 You can run `ping -c1 seafile.YOURDOMAIN.XYZ` to see if the ip matches your home ip address.

 ## Installing prerequisites {#installing-prerequisites}